4 Ways to Check If a Key Exists in JavaScript Object

 • When a key is missing, it is good practice to handle it with fallback values or error messages to keep our code reliable.

-There are many different ways of checking if a key exists in JavaScript.
+There are many different ways to check existence of a key in a JavaScript object.
 Each one has its unique use case and advantage.

-It returns a boolean value which is true if the specified key is present in the given object.
+It returns a boolean value which is true if the specified property exists in the given object.

 const user = {